-Currently: CNES postdoc (2019-2020) – Constructing a sea level curve from high-resolution topography of world-class coral reef terraces – at ISTerre (Grenoble) with Laurent Husson, Kevin Pedoja, Sonny Aribowo, Anne-Morwenn Pastier, Denovan Chauveau and Christine Authemayou
+Currently: CNES postdoc (2019-2021) – Sea-level reconstruction and Bayesian inversion from high-resolution topography of world-class coral reef terraces – at ISTerre (Grenoble) and ENS Lyon with Laurent Husson, Kevin Pedoja, Sonny Aribowo, Anne-Morwenn Pastier, Denovan Chauveau, Christine Authemayou, Navid Hedjazian and Thomas Bodin.

 The research project I am currently working on, focuses on several sites around the world with well-preserved sequences of coral reef terraces.
-The aim is to study those sequences using high resolution topography, provided by Pleiades satellite imagery of the CNES, and numerical coral reef modeling.
-By combining the sequences in Barbados, Huon (Papua New Guinea), Sumba, Buton, Alor, Kisar (all Indonesia), Cuba, Haiti and Hawaii, we will attempt to reconstruct a eustatic sea-level curve over the past 0.5-1 million years, consistent with ages and morphostratigraphy of all those sites.
+The aim is to study those sequences using high resolution topography, provided by Pleiades satellite imagery of the CNES, and numerical coral reef modeling, with a Bayesian inversion approach.
+By combining the sequences in Barbados, Huon (Papua New Guinea), Sumba, Buton, Alor, Kisar (all Indonesia), Cuba, Haiti and Hawaii, we will attempt to reconstruct a eustatic sea-level curve over the past ~0.5 million years, consistent with ages and morphostratigraphy of all those sites.

 IODP-France postdoc (2018) – Paleoseismological record of the Corinth Rift integrated with Quaternary deformation patterns – at IPGP (Paris) with Nathalie Feuillet, Christian Beck and IODP 381 expedition members